buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     c['services'].append(sp)

 :class:`HttpStatusPush` builds on :class:`StatusPush` and sends HTTP requests to ``serverUrl``, with all the items json-encoded.
-It is useful to create a status front end outside of buildbot for better scalability.
+It is useful to create a status front end outside of Buildbot for better scalability.

 .. bb:reporter:: GerritStatusPush